awesomerank/awesomerank.github.io/lists/akullpp/awesome-java.md

 * [Modernizer](https://github.com/andrewgaul/modernizer-maven-plugin) - Detect uses of legacy Java APIs.
 * [OpenRefine](http://openrefine.org/) - Tool for working with messy data: cleaning, transforming, extending it with web services and linking it to databases.
 * [Polyglot for Maven ★484](https://github.com/takari/polyglot-maven) - Extensions for Maven 3.3.1+ that allows writing the POM model in dialects other than XML.
+* [Togglz](https://www.togglz.org/) - Implementation of the Feature Toggles pattern.
 * [TypeTools ★284](https://github.com/jhalterman/typetools) - Tools for resolving generic types.
-* [Togglz](https://www.togglz.org/) - Implementation of the Feature Toggles pattern.
+* [XMLBeam ★38](https://github.com/SvenEwald/xmlbeam) - Processes XML by using annotations or XPath within code.

 ## Microservice